futufeld/brainfunc/README.md

 #### `nextCursor`

-Implement the `nextCursor` function, which returns a cursor of the given `Zipper` shifted one element to the right as well as that shifted `Zipper`, if shifting is possible.
+Implement the `nextCursor` function, which returns a cursor of the given `Zipper` shifted one element to the right paired with the shifted `Zipper`, if shifting is possible.
 Examples:

 ```
 nextCursor (Zipper [3,2,1] 4 [5,6,7])  == Just (5, Zipper [4,3,2,1] 5 [6,7])